n3mo/s/README.md

 Is `s1` equal to `s2`?

-This is a simple wrapper around the built-in `string-equal`.
+This is a simple wrapper around the built-in `string=`.

 ```scheme
 (s-equals? "abc" "ABC") ;; => #f